What is Pathology?

 - Pulmonary pathology

 Clinical pathologists study diseases through the laboratory analysis of bodily fluids and tissues.
 They may analyze hundreds of samples per day, looking for indicators of such maladies as heart disease, liver malfunction, or tumors.
 Clinical pathologists may also work directly with patients suffering from metabolic disorders.
-What is pathology in a clinical setting?
 Clinical pathology includes:

 - Blood banking and transfusion medicine